fywws/Dockins/README.md

 dockn init --config dockn.toml
 ```
 > [!NOTE]
-> Name of config file may be diffrent
+> Name of config file may be different